Wednesday, December 11, 2019

 Hans Kaspar Sidler 1705 -1768

 On the 16 November 1728, when Hans was 23, he married Veronica Schneebeli, born in 1709 in Ottenbach.
 Veronica Schneebeli was four years younger and they had 5 children.
 She died in 1746 when she was just 37 years old and a year later, on 22 August 1747, Hans married Elisabeth Schneebeli of Affoltern, a relative but not a sister to his first wife.
 They had one child in 1751.
-Hans died 17 years later in 1768.
+Hans was both a Seckelmeister and an Ehegaumer according to Billeter.
+Hans died 17 years after the birth of their last child in 1768.
 Elizabeth died 5 August 1765 at age 53 years old.
 Hans was alone for 3 years.
 (Temple Record Sidler and Hegetschweiler, by Julius Billeter, page 37)

 Seckelmeister

 Hans Kaspar Sidler lived from 1705 - 1768.
 Hans's occupation is listed as a treasurer or a Seckelmeister, or cashier.
 In Switzerland since the late Middle Ages it was a designation for "manager or managers of takings of public funds or goods", be it in the state administration or in an association or a political party.
-Julius Billeter says Hans is a former Sekelmeister, meaning he did well and retired.
+Julius Billeter says Hans is a former Sekelmeister, meaning he had a good live and retired.

 Ehegaumer